GLaDOS-Michigan/pitometer/ironfleet/src/Dafny/Distributed/Protocol/RSL/FailureProof/phase2-notes.md

 1. Leader runs `LSchedulerNext`, of the `LReplicaNoReceiveNext` variety.
 2. The action of interest is number 3: `LReplicaNextReadClockMaybeNominateValueAndSend2a`
 3. There are two paths to take here:
-    * I saw that acceptors have previously accepted some value for this slot.
+    * I saw that acceptors have previously accepted some value for this slot, by looking into my set of 1b messages I received for this view.
 Then `LProposerNominateOldValueAndSend2a`.
     * Else, nothing could have been chosen for this slot.
 Then `LProposerNominateNewValueAndSend2a`.
 4. For the purposes of the failure proof, the longest path would be that the old leader got the value chosen, learned the value, and failed just before responding to the client.
 So the new leader will see the chosen value.
 5. Let's explore the `LProposerNominateOldValueAndSend2a` path.